opnsense/docs/source/development/components/authentication.rst

 For this purpose we expose a *services* namespace in :code:`\OPNSense\Auth\Services` where the required options can be read from the OPNsense configuration.

-For every service defined in pam, the factory method :code:`getService()` expects a class implementing :code:`OPNsense\Auth\IService`.
+For every service defined in PAM, the factory method :code:`getService()` expects a class implementing :code:`OPNsense\Auth\IService`.
-Using the :code:`aliases()` static method service classes can support multiple pam services at once if needed (e.g. System can also be used for ssh).
+Using the :code:`aliases()` static method service classes can support multiple PAM services at once if needed (e.g. System can also be used for ssh).

 ..
 Note::

-    Not every service uses pam already, in that case it is defined as a script handling the authentication.
+    Not every service uses PAM already, in that case it is defined as a script handling the authentication.

 The interface :code:`IService` is quite easy to read and should be self explanatory.